balaji1974/reactjs/README.md

 - -> subtract
 * -> multiply
 / -> division
-=== -> triple equal sign and is used to check equality and results in boolean
+=== -> triple equal sign and is used to check strict equality (equality for both type and value) and results in boolean
 >, <, >=, <=, != -> Comparison operators (greater than,  lesser than, greater than or equal to, lesser than or equal to and not equal to)